Bantee-Golf/laravel-api-helpers/README.md

-# API Helpers for Laravel 6
+# API Helpers for Laravel 6 and 7

 This package adds the following.